Medical Assistant

 • Accreditation

-Greenfield Community College’s technology-intensive program provides a comprehensive introduction to the field of medical assisting in just one year—with the majority of classes offered online with lab sessions offered either on Wednesdays in Greenfield or Saturdays in Northampton.
-Trainings provide the knowledge and skills necessary to work as a medical assistant in ambulatory healthcare or urgent care settings; include hands-on experience performing both clinical and administrative procedures in a medical office; and prepare you for a career as a medical assistant.
+Greenfield Community College’s nationally accredited Medical Assistant Certificate program provides a comprehensive introduction to the field of medical assisting in just 8 months—with the majority of classes offered online and required lab sessions offered on Wednesdays in Greenfield.
+Our program provides the knowledge and skills necessary to work as a medical assistant in ambulatory healthcare or urgent care settings; include hands-on experience performing both clinical and administrative procedures in a medical office; and prepares you for a career as a medical assistant.
+You will be eligible to sit for a national certification exam upon successful completion of the program.

 What You'll StudyCourse Sequencing